Coronary Artery Disease - Medical Condition

 In women, the main symptoms can be similar to men but may also include:

-It’s very important to get medical help as quickly as possible if you feel you have the symptoms of a heart attack.
+It’s very important to immediately call 9-1-1, or get medical help as quickly as possible if you feel you have the symptoms of a heart attack.

 An electrocardiogram (ECG) detects abnormal electrical cardiac charges.
 In someone who has had heart damage, the electrical signals that keep the heart beating change as they pass through damaged tissue.
 This can be detected and measured on an ECG.